gitcordier/stack_qalculator/README.md

 They are routing to arithmetic computations of statcks.
 So, with more detail:

-- GET, getting the result of the desired computations; A wished operation is passed as a GET parameter.
+- GET, getting the result of the desired computations.
+A wished operation is passed as a GET parameter.
   Note that